processwire-recipes/Recipes/find-latest-modified-child.md

 ----

 problem:
-A page has got a possibly deeply nested children structure and you want to output the latest modified child of that page.
+A page has got a possibly deeply nested children structure and you want to get the latest modified child of that page.

 ----